xerone9/Class-Scheduler/README.md

 Teacher time reserve and room reserve.
 Currently that option is just collecting data but has no impact but in future when the a particular whom had given you a specific time and room then once that teacher is selected for teaching automatically that time and room will be assigned to him

 All time tables are stored in an sql table file but you cannot access the old time table.
-In future will add option to view old time tables. _Fixed in (Django) Online Version_
+In future will add option to view old time tables. _Added in (Django) Online Version_

 _________________________________________________________________________

 **Same Project In Django:**

 Hosted Here: https://django.rubick.org/class-scheduler/

 Github Link: https://github.com/xerone9/Class-Scheduler-Django

 _________________________________________________________________________